Starcounter/Docs/tutorial/first-interactive-ui/README.md

 ## Result

 We now have a program where we can change our view-model in real time and then commit our changes to the database at our will.

-<section class="see-yourself">Start the application with <kbd>F5</kbd> and go to <code>http://localhost:8080/HelloWorld</code> in your web browser.
-You should see two input boxes with their respective label and a button below.</section>
+To see how it looks, start the application with <kbd>F5</kbd> and go to `http://localhost:8080/HelloWorld` in your web browser.
+You should see two input boxes with their respective label and a button below.

 If you are an especially curious person, you can try to change the name and then take a look at the database again with SQL.
 Here's how it should work: